 The WSA Update Letter notes that the area within the OWD service area would generate an average annual water demand of approximately 1,465 afy.
 The proposed Project is expected to only slightly increase the potable water demand for the Project site by 20 156 afy from the May 2013 WSA and Verification Report prepared for the OMCPU and approved by the District Board.
 This increase is expected because the western portions of the Central Village are within the City's PUD service area, but likely would be served instead by OWD OMCPU EIR proposed recycled water demands are now planned by the proposed Project to be served by the potable water system.
-Thus, the currently proposed Project would exceed the potable water system due to the proposed recycled water demands now planned by the potable water system due to the moratorium on the use of recycled water in the Otay Mesa area, as discussed above.
+Thus, the currently proposed Project would exceed the potable water demand due to the proposed recycled water demands now planned by the OWD to be served by the potable water system due to the moratorium on the use of recycled water in the Otay Mesa area, as discussed above.
 The previously estimated 1,445 1,309 afy demand (May 2013 WSA&V Report) was accounted for in the OWD 2015 Urban Water Management Plan (UWMP) and the Water Authority's 2015 UWMP (OWD, 2013a; Water Authority, 2016; OWD, 2016a).
-Therefore, based on the findings from the OWD 2015 UWMP and the Water Authority's Accelerated Forecasted Growth supply (OWD, 2016a; Water Authority, 2016).
+Therefore, based on the findings from the OWD 2015 UWMP and the Water Authority's 2015 UWMP, the proposed Project would result in minor unanticipated demands that could be supplied by the Water Authority's Accelerated Forecasted Growth supply (OWD, 2016a; Water Authority, 2016).